sharmatarundeep/PythonTDS/README.md

-All the work done in Python
+All the work done in Python Language
 <br>
 Author - Tarundeep Sharma